koshcher/LETA/README.md

 ## License

-Licensed under the MIT License, Copyright © 2020-present Arvid Nicolaas.
+Licensed under the GNU General Public License

 See [LICENSE](./LICENSE) for more information.